HEALTH AND SAFETY

 - Covering cough and sneezes with a tissue, cloth, or elbow, and disinfect hands afterward.

-Will we continue to have Distance Learning for the '21-22 School Year?
+Will we have Distance Learning for the '21-22 School Year?

 Unlike the last academic year, when we had distance learning in place, this year all schools (including Aspire) are unable to offer a distance learning option.
 We are preparing for and are excited to welcome students back to campus on a full-time basis.